Knowledge base

 In case of a more serious problem (when the message is sent directly to you by an acquaintance or contact without it being a mass mailing) it is recommended to contact an organization such as for example www.report.ncsc.admin.ch.

-This guide explains how to add or modify one or more SPF records in the DNS zone (of a domain name) managed on the Manager Infomaniak.
+This guide explains how to add or modify one or more SPF type records in the DNS zone (of a domain name) managed on the Manager Infomaniak.

 Preamble

-Understanding SPF records
+Understanding SPF type records

-The SPF (Sender Policy Framework) record type is a standard for verifying the domain name of the sender of an email and aims to reduce spam.
+The SPF (Sender Policy Framework) record type is a standard for verifying the domain name of the sender of an email and aims to reduce SPAM.

-If the SPF fails for an email, this means that it was not sent from an authorized server/ IP address by the administrator of the sending domain.
+If the SPF fails for an email, this means that it was not sent from an authorized server/IP address by the administrator of the sending domain.

 The email is then considered as spam.

-Moreover, Infomaniak automatically installs this type of record when creating a Mail Service on your domain (strict SPF):
+Moreover, Infomaniak installs this type of record automatically when creating a Mail Service on your domain (strict SPF):

-Thus, the recipient server of the email you send will evaluate that any email not coming from Infomaniak servers will be rejected.
+v=spf1 include:spf.infomaniak.ch -allThus, the recipient server of the email you send will evaluate that any email not coming from Infomaniak servers will be rejected.
 This prevents malicious individuals from impersonating email addresses from your domain.

 You can also decide to modify the SPF for a more flexible model:

-In this case, the recipient server of the email you send will evaluate, according to its own rules, whether it accepts emails not coming from Infomaniak servers.
+v=spf1 include:spf.infomaniak.ch ?allIn this case, the recipient server of the email you send will evaluate according to its own rules whether it accepts emails not coming from Infomaniak servers.

 In summary:

-Add a SPF via a TXT record
+Add an SPF via a TXT record

 Refer to this other guide to manage this type of record in a DNS zone.

-Add multiple SPF
+Add multiple SPFs

-Example of 3 SPF to merge:
+Example of 3 SPFs to merge:

-- Those of 2 secondary providers:
+v=spf1 include:spf.infomaniak.ch -all - Those of 2 secondary providers:

-v=spf1 include:the-other-domain.xyz ~all
+v=spf1 include:the-second-domain.xyz ?allv=spf1 include:the-other-domain.xyz ~all

-Delete any other SPF entry from your domain's DNS zone!
-Any DNS addition or modification can take up to 48 hours to propagate.
+v=spf1 include:spf.infomaniak.ch include:the-second-domain.xyz include:the-other-domain.xyz -allDelete any other SPF entry from the DNS zone of your domain!
+Any DNS addition/modification can take up to 48 hours to propagate.

-The Infomaniak SPF already includes 4 entries:
+The Infomaniak SPF usually already includes 4 inclusions:

 Check the SPF record(s)